proto-lab-ro/jobshoplab/docs/source/user_guide/stochastic_time_behavior.rst

 1. **Gaussian (Normal) Distribution**

-   Symmetric distribution around a mean value, defined by a mean and standard deviation.
+   Symmetric distribution around a mean value, defined by a base time and standard deviation.

    Useful for: Processing times with symmetrical variations.